openai/gym-http-api/README.md

         for the environment instance

   * POST `/v1/upload/`
-      * Flush all monitor data to disk
+      * Upload the results of training (as automatically recorded by your env's monitor) to OpenAI Gym.
       * param: `training_dir` -- A directory containing the results of a training run.
       * param: `api_key` -- Your OpenAI API key